MotionSpell/substance-signals/doc/build.md

 ## Visual Studio
 For Visual Studio, dependencies are already built and available from this repository: https://github.com/rbouqueau/signals-deps.git

-To use them, clone the repository and copy the pre-compiled dependencies using the CopyToSignals.bat file.
+To use them, clone the repository and copy the pre-compiled dependencies (drag and drop your signals folder on the ```CopyToSignals.bat``` batch).
 The dependencies are built using Visual Studio 2015.

 ## Make
-If you want to use the make build system, the dependencies for Signals need to be downloaded and built first.
+If you want to use the Make build system, the dependencies for Signals need to be downloaded and built first.

 ### Dependencies